FinleyFraser/LawsforFS/Stapleton County Economy Injection Act of 2024.md

 ---

-**SECTION 1:** The OEA can issue bonds to citizens of Firestone, the bond shall cost $10,000 FSD (unless amended by the EWC).
+**SECTION 1**: The OEA shall retain the ability to issue bond securities to citizens of the county.

-**SECTION 2:** If a citizen buys a bond they shall get a coupon bi-weekly (unless amended by the EWC) for 3.97% (unless amended by the EWC).

-**SECTION 3:** Citizens shall hold bonds for 90 days (unless amended by the EWC).
-At the expiry of their bond, they shall be paid back the cost of their bond.

-**SECTION 4:** Citizens can prematurely sell their bond back to the OEA, bonds cannot be transferred or sold to other citizens.

-**SECTION 5:** Once a bond is purchased the data about it (how frequent the coupon is, the coupon %, the bond length and the bond price) can not change.
+**SECTION 2**: When issuing bonds, the OEA shall be required to issue a "Stapleton County Offering Circular," hereinafter referred to as the "circular."

+**SECTION 2a**: The OEA shall only be permitted to release one offering circular per calendar month.

+**SECTION 2b**: Each circular shall be submitted by the OEA and approved by the EWC prior to being released to the public.

+**SECTION 2c**: The circular shall contain an identifiable number in the format "YY-MM."

+**SECTION 2d**: The circular shall contain the amount of securities being offered.
+The OEA shall not be able to offer more than 25 securities in a calendar month.

+**SECTION 2e**: The circular shall contain the security price, interest rate, maturity date, and terms of the offering.

+**SECTION 2f**: The circular shall also contain the offering window, a period of 3-5 days where securities may be purchased.

+**SECTION 3**: The security shall have the following terms contained within it:

+**SECTION 3a**: The purchase price, yield rate, maturity date, and return value shall be disclosed to the purchaser.

+**SECTION 3b**: The coupon rate and the dates the coupon is collectible.
+If the coupon is unable to be collected on the date, it shall be available to be collected on any day after the collection date, or included in the return value.

+**SECTION 3c**: The OEA shall designate at least one employee to be a "paying agent", these employee(s) shall handle all fund transfers with citizens.

+**SECTION 4**: Each security shall have a maturity date of no longer than 2 months after it is purchased.

+**SECTION 5**: The OEA, within 48 hours of a security purchase, produce a digital document containing the details of the security purchased.

+**SECTION 5a**: Each digital document shall contain a unique identifiable number, labeled as the Stapleton County Uniformed Securities Identification Number, or SCUSIN.
+The format of this number shall be "SCUSIN ###### SC #"

+**SECTION 6**: Securities offered by the county are unable to be redeemed prior to maturity.
+Securities are also unable to be sold, or otherwise transferred to another citizen.

+**SECTION 7**: Any transfer or payments to or from the county/a paying agent shall be recorded with proper proof of identification for all parties present.

-**SECTION 6:** The OEA shall be permitted to administer grants to businesses with an in-game property in Stapleton County so long they meet the requirements set out by the EWC.
+**SECTION 8:** The OEA shall be permitted to administer grants to businesses with an in-game property in Stapleton County so long they meet the requirements set out by the EWC.

-**SECTION 7:** The OEA shall give the EWC 48-hour notice before issuing a grant, the EWC can block a grant by a simple-majority vote.
+**SECTION 9:** The OEA shall give the EWC 48-hour notice before issuing a grant, the EWC can block a grant by a simple-majority vote.

-**SECTION 8:** Grants cannot be issued for more than $50,000 FSD.
+**SECTION 10:** Grants cannot be issued for more than $50,000 FSD.

-**SECTION 9:** The OEA shall be permitted to administer loans to businesses with a commerce license and Firestone citizens so long they meet the requirements set out by the EWC.
+**SECTION 11:** The OEA shall be permitted to administer loans to businesses with a commerce license and Firestone citizens so long they meet the requirements set out by the EWC.

-**SECTION 10:** Loans shall be repaid with interest, the interest rate and payback frequency shall be set by the EWC.
+**SECTION 12:** Loans shall be repaid with interest, the interest rate and payback frequency shall be set by the EWC.

-**SECTION 11:** The OEA shall give the EWC 24-hour notice before issuing a loan, the EWC can block a loan by a simple-majority vote.
+**SECTION 13:** The OEA shall give the EWC 24-hour notice before issuing a loan, the EWC can block a loan by a simple-majority vote.

-**SECTION 12:** Loans cannot be issued for more than $75,000 FSD.
+**SECTION 14:** Loans cannot be issued for more than $75,000 FSD.

-**SECTION 13:** The EWC can create, amend, and remove any additional financial policies for bonds, loans, and grants.
+**SECTION 15:** The EWC can create, amend, and remove any additional financial policies for bonds, loans, and grants.

-**SECTION 14:** All grants, loans and bonds shall be public and include all pertinent details.
+**SECTION 16:** All grants, loans and bonds shall be public and include all pertinent details.

-**SECTION 15:** Bonds and loans shall be paid to OEA agents, supervisors, or the administrator.
+**SECTION 17:** Bonds and loans shall be paid to OEA agents, supervisors, or the administrator.
 All funds gained and distributed by OEA agents, supervisors, or the administrator must be recorded.

-**SECTION 16:** OEA officers cannot use funds gained for personal reasons, they must distribute funds when ordered for OEA reasons.
+**SECTION 18:** OEA officers cannot use funds gained for personal reasons, they must distribute funds when ordered for OEA reasons.

-**SECTION 17:** The OEA shall track all OEA agents' gaining and distribution of OEA funds.
+**SECTION 19:** The OEA shall track all OEA agents' gaining and distribution of OEA funds.

-**SECTION 18:** The OEA shall not be allowed to give more funds than they currently have in storage.
+**SECTION 20:** The OEA shall not be allowed to give more funds than they currently have in storage.

 ---